Mr Drew's School for Boys: Reception

 Catriona Wightman from the Digital Spy praised the series for its ability to "not paint these boys out to be absolute terrors", but also highlighted the "impossible task" that Mr Drew or Channel 4 had set for him, recognising the challenges of the boys' behaviour in the series.

 Pat Thomson, Professor of Education at the University of Nottingham criticised the programme, claiming that the majority of boys from working families who may display challenging behaviour would not be able to afford fees associated with a summer school programme similar to what was featured in the programme.

 The Metro gave the series favourable reviews, claiming that "Mr Drew had been missed" since his last appearance on television in Educating Essex.

-Controversies

-Many viewers commented on the lack of parenting that the boys featured in the programme received, with lack of attention, poor diet and lack of sleep routine being highlighted by viewers as contributing factors as to why the boys featured may display challenging behaviour.

-In Episode 2, Max, with PE Teacher Dominic Volante and his mum, Ruth, are walking into a local Co-op Food store to do some shopping whilst Max is seen wearing a tiger onesie with no shoes on.
-This gained attention on Twitter, with some taking to the platform to raise concerns regarding Ruth's choice of clothing for her son and the fact he was walking outside without shoes.

-Throughout the four episodes, concerns were raised by viewers regarding some of the behaviours displayed by the boys, such as attention seeking and thumb sucking.
-Despite the ages of the boys, between 8–12 years old, many found it "interesting" that boys of that age would still feel the need to suck their thumbs, something mostly associated with babies and young children, whilst some had claimed that by sucking their thumb, it was their way of "crying for help".

-Legacy

-Since the original airing of the programme, there has been some calls for a return programme focusing on the boys currently and how (or if) their behaviour has changed.

-One boy who featured in the show, Tom Roberts, aged 19 in 2021, admitted that his behaviour "was terrible" and since the programme had avoided jail time after facing grievous bodily harm charges.
-He has embarked on working with other young people to advocate for positive destinations and positive behaviour.